May 21, 2024

 In addition to uniting the small-scale fishers and giving them a voice, the celebration of World Tuna Day also aims to advocate for the protection of tuna stocks, a resource that brings so much asset to the municipality.

-“Events like this are crucial because they help fishers like us feel recognized and valued, as we often feel overlooked,” Ryan Acosta, Chairman of the Pinagpalang Mangingisda ng San Nicolas Association (PMSNA) shared pertaining to the significance of the event to the fishing community.
+“Events like this are crucial because they help fishers like us feel recognized and valued, as we often feel overlooked,” Ryan Acosta, Chairperson of the Sablayan Municipal Fisheries and Aquatic Resource Management Council (MFRAMC) shared pertaining to the significance of the event to the fishing community.

 Sablayan has 10 coastal barangays.
 “Nearly 40% of the total economy of Sablayan relies on fishing,” Marquez shared.
 This reliance, however, has been threatened since the world’s tuna stock began depreciating.
 Communities that depend heavily on the Mindoro Strait and its abundant tuna catches for their sustenance and livelihood now need to implement measures to address persisting tuna stock threats.